Bangladesh Liberation War: Background

 Before the Partition of British India, the Lahore Resolution initially envisaged separate Muslim-majority states in British India's eastern and northwestern zones.
 A proposal for an independent United Bengal was mooted by Prime Minister Huseyn Shaheed Suhrawardy in 1946 but opposed by the colonial authorities.
 The East Pakistan Renaissance Society advocated the creation of a sovereign state in eastern British India.

 Political negotiations led, in August 1947, to the official birth of two states, Pakistan and India, giving presumably permanent homes for Muslims and Hindus, respectively, after the British departed.
 The Dominion of Pakistan comprised two geographically and culturally separate areas to the east and the west, with India in between.

 The western zone was popularly (and, for a period, also officially) termed West Pakistan and the eastern zone (modern-day Bangladesh) was initially termed East Bengal and later East Pakistan.
 Although the two zones' population was close to equal, political power was concentrated in West Pakistan, and it was widely perceived that East Pakistan was being exploited economically, leading to many grievances.
-Administration of two discontinuous territories was also seen as a challenge.
+Administration of two non-contiguous territories was also seen as a challenge.

 On 25 March 1971, after an election won by an East Pakistani political party (the Awami League) was ignored by the ruling (West Pakistani) establishment, rising political discontent and cultural nationalism in East Pakistan was met by brutal and suppressive force from the ruling elite of the West Pakistan establishment, in what came to be termed Operation Searchlight.
-The Pakistan Army's violent crackdown led to Awami League leader Sheikh Mujibur Rahman declaring East Pakistan's independence as the state of Bangladesh on 26 March 1971.
+The Pakistan Army's violent crackdown led Awami League leader Sheikh Mujibur Rahman to declare independence of East Pakistan as the sovereign state of Bangladesh on 26 March 1971.
 Most Bengalis supported this move, although some Islamists and Biharis opposed it and sided with the Pakistan Army instead.

-Pakistani President Agha Muhammad Yahya Khan ordered the Pakistani military to restore the Pakistani government's authority, beginning the civil war.
+Pakistani president Agha Muhammad Yahya Khan ordered the Pakistani military to restore the Pakistani government's authority, beginning the civil war.
 The war led a substantial number of refugees (estimated at the time to be about 10 million) to flood India's eastern provinces.
 Facing a mounting humanitarian and economic crisis, India actively aided and organized the Bangladeshi resistance army, the Mukti Bahini.